 And, of course, there's the Harlequins in their skin-tight acrobat leotard that emits hologram fields.

 Half-Life's Black Operations females wore skintight suits.
-In fact, in Half-Life 1, their breasts jiggled when they walked.
+In fact, their breasts jiggled when they walked.
 It was removed in Opposing Force, an expansion.
 It's also worth noting that the males wore skin-tight black, too.